CageCodes/Loot-Logger/README.md

-# Log and track your Uniques with this loot Spreadsheet for:
+# Log and track your Uniques with this loot Spreadsheet for

-Theatre of Blood, Chambers of Xeric, Zulrah and Nightmare...
+# Theatre of Blood, Chambers of Xeric, Zulrah and Nightmare...